meredithbartel/IT1025/README.md

 switch-connects an internal network together an only transmits data to another the intended computer, a sitch is better than a hub because it only sends intended data to intended machines router - connects the outside world to an internal network accepts only data from data with internal to the network ip adresses. routers are better than switches because it can receive external to the network data
 #### Topologies and Types of Networks
-single point of failure happen when a computer or a cable breaks and computers are no longer be able to speak to eachother this often happens in ring topography and bus topography and is unlikly to happen to a mesh, or star topography
+Single point of failure happen when a computer or a cable breaks and computers are no longer be able to speak to eachother this often happens in ring topography and bus topography and is unlikly to happen to a mesh, or star topography
 Infrastructure Topology uses a switch to connect wired devices a single device can go down and the other devices will still be able to talk with one another and wireless Mesh allows wireless devices to communicates to the next closest wireless conecter.
 #### Protocols
-the primary purpose of a protocal are to do the following functions Communication - allows networks and devices to talk to one another Network management defines procedures for network managment to effectively operate Security works to ensre that data being passed is both secured and protected
+The primary purpose of a protocal are to do the following functions Communication - allows networks and devices to talk to one another Network management defines procedures for network managment to effectively operate Security works to ensre that data being passed is both secured and protected